marjoram substitute

 Quantity: Replace the dried herb blend in equal quantities for marjoram.

-Best for: Soup, sauces, stew, fish and meat dishes, as well as salads.
+Best for: Soup, sauces, stew, lentil soup, fish and meat dishes, as well as salads.

 #8.
 Za’atar

-Za’atar is a complex mixture of dried herbs and spices generally including marjoram, oregano, or thyme, and earthy spices like cumin, sumac, and coriander.
+Za’atar is a Middle Eastern mixture of herbs and spices generally including marjoram, oregano, or thyme, and earthy spices like cumin, sumac, and coriander.
 It is mixed with toasted sesame seeds and salt.

-It’s a great substitute since it already contains marjoram and will add flavor complexity to your dish.
+It’s a great substitute since it already includes marjoram and will add flavor complexity to your dish.

 Since it is a herb and spice blend, be careful about adding any other spices or herbs to the recipe when you are using Za’atar as a replacement.